Bike Servicing Basics

 There are things you can do yourself to limit a build up of costs and keep your bike maintained better regularly.
 Check out our ‘Keeping Your Bike Roadworthy’ blog for more details on that.

-However, unless you’re a qualified mechanic by title or a full on bike geek, then some things are going to require a bike shop and a little spending.
+However, unless you’re a qualified mechanic by title or a full on bike geek, then some things are going to require a bike shop, a little spending and regular servicing.

 What to expect from a Bike Service